Linux on Windows is a reality, thanks to the partnership between Canonical (parent company of Ubuntu) and Microsoft.

-When Microsoft’s CEO announced that Bash shell is coming to Windows, a number of people just couldn’t believe it. #BashOnWindows trended on Twitter for days, such was the impact of this news.
+When Microsoft’s CEO announced that the Bash shell was coming to Windows, several people couldn’t believe it. #BashOnWindows trended on Twitter for days; such was the impact of this news.

 What is Bash on Windows?